 In order to fully support all different vehicle configurations, and line up with the rules and regulations of the Formula Student events, this year's edition will feature once again two different competitions, one reserved for combustion engines and one dedicated to electric drivetrain.

 The team results will be evaluated by a technical committee formed by vehicle dynamicists.
 The winning team will be awarded with a complete software package including multiple user access to the VI-Motorsport technology.
-Additional prizes will be announced soon.

 REASONS TO PARTICIPATE TO THE COMPETITION:

 - To learn vehicle dynamics software used by leading motorsport teams and automotive OEMs

 - To get in touch with vehicle dynamicists from sponsoring companies

 - To improve your vehicle design in a virtual environment for real results at the next FSAE event